Immigration information for admitted students

 Form I-20 and F-1 Visa

 To enter the United States as an F-1 student, you will need a Columbia College I-20 form (Certificate of Eligibility for Nonimmigrant F-1 Student Status), a valid F-1 visa issued by an American embassy or consulate and a current passport.
-Have these documents on your person when you enter the United States.
-Immigration officials will stamp your I-20, return the student copy of the I-20, and give you an I-94 card.
-Make sure that your I-94 is marked "F-1" and "Duration of Status (D/S)."
-Make a copy of these documents and keep them safe!
-If you have questions, please contact the Director of International Student Services.
+Have these documents on you person when you enter the United States.
+If you have questions, please contact the staff at the International Center.

 Documents you will need